 I found her question stimulating, and it prompted me to identify limits to the diffusion of systems thinking and what can we can do to help more people take advantage of the many benefits it offers.
-Here are five obstacles and corresponding strategies to overcome them.
+Here are 5 obstacles and 14 corresponding strategies to overcome them.

 - Make your definition of systems thinking explicit, e.g. to understand and reorganize interconnected elements in such a way as to achieve a desired purpose.

 - Clarify a set of principles about how living systems function and how this is different from the more linear ways of thinking that people typically use.

 - Define the set of tools you use to analyze and improve system performance, e.g. causal loop diagramming, soft systems methodology, etc.

 Making it overly simple – or complex.
 Some people say they already apply systems thinking when they bring diverse stakeholders together to talk, or when they map all of the interconnections between elements of a system.
 However, gathering different stakeholders does not guaranty that they will collaborate, nor does showing multiple interdependencies necessarily help people identify high leverage interventions.

 - Create systems maps that tell coherent stories of how and why people operate the way they do by surfacing recognizable patterns of behavior and underlying assumptions.

 - Explain how people’s current efforts unwittingly undermine their own effectiveness and the effectiveness of others as a way to motivate them to optimize the whole system.

 - Identify solutions based on the maps and integrate these into a systemic theory of change.